K123AsJ0k1/FFD/README.md

   - Password = admin
 - MLflow: http://127.0.0.1:5000/
 - MinIo: http://127.0.0.1:9001/
-  - User = minio
+  - User = 23034opsdjhksd
-  - User = minio123
+  - Password = sdkl3slömdm
 - Prometheus: http://127.0.0.1:9090/
 - Pushgateway: http://127.0.0.1:9091/

-If the dashboards look normal, compose is working as intended and you can now make central and worker run using the following command:
+If the dashboards look normal, compose is working as intended and you can now make central and worker run.
+Uncomment the variables in central and worker node run.py file and run the following command:

 ```
 python3 run.py